ixy-languages/ixy.go/README.md

 ## Build instructions

 You will need the go compiler.
+If you already have it, skip this step.
-Install using the script provided (ixy.go-install.sh):
+Install using the script provided (ixy.go-install.sh) with the version number as the argument.
+Default is 1.12.5, but you can find the most up to date one [here](https://golang.org/dl/):

 ```
-sudo ./ixy.go-install.sh
+sudo ./ixy.go-install.sh 1.12.5
 ```

-Go is added to PATH by the script but to use it before a restart execute
+Go is added to PATH by the script but to use it before a restart execute:

 ```
 source ~/.profile
 ```

-The script downloads the repository to ~/go/src/ixy.go:
+Next get this repository via the go get command (start here if you already have go installed):

 ```
-cd ~/go/src/ixy.go
+go get github.com/ixy-languages/ixy.go
 ```

-If you already have Go installed, just clone the repository instead and continue from here.

 Ixy.go uses hugepages.
-To enable them run:
+To enable them cd into the project folder and execute the hugetable script:

 ```
 sudo ./setup-hugetlbfs.sh
 ```

-To build the binaries, cd into the folders of the respective application and execute
+To build the binaries, cd into the folders of the respective application and execute:

 ```
 go build